veertuinc/anka-docs/content/en/docs/Anka Virtualization/upgrading.md

 > Upgrading Anka Virtualization software while VMs are running **is safe**

 > **Upgrading macOS VM inside Anka VM**
+>
-Anka supports `softwareupdate` and also the System Preferences method of upgrading.
+> Anka VMs support `softwareupdate` and also the System Preferences method of upgrading.
+However, please ensure that Software Update and other settings are disabled enabled post-update as Apple can force re-enable this feature.

 ### Upgrade Procedure (without Anka Build Cloud Controller & Registry)